j3li/j3li.github.io/docs/_projects/score-extractor.markdown

 - Optimized accuracy of data extraction by implementing image pre-processing techniques in **Python**.
 - Reduced matching errors by 25% by establishing an algorithm to match names extracted from **Tesseract**.

-### What I Used
+### Skills Used
-Python, Git, Tesseract, Flask, HTML
+Python, Git, Tesseract, Flask, HTML, CSS, Image Processing

 [[Github](https://github.com/j3li/maplestory-culvert-flag-score-extractor){:target="_blank"}]